How to build a welcome email series that turns shoppers into buyers

 So now that you’re applying best practices to acquiring your marketing audience, your list is growing and people are eager to hear from you.
 Conversion is all about turning that database into purchasers and there’s no more effective way to do so than a welcome email or, better yet, a series of welcome emails.
 After all, you’ve paid to acquire these new subscribers, so why not talk to them?
-In fact, not sending a welcome email is like inviting a new friend over for dinner and then ignoring the doorbell when they arrive.How to send welcome #emails that will solidify your new #customer relationships and #sell more #Unify Click To Tweet
+In fact, not sending a welcome email is like inviting a new friend over for dinner and then ignoring the doorbell when they arrive.How to send welcome #emails that will solidify your new #customer relationships and #sell more #Webgility Click To Tweet

 After acquiring a new lead, the best practice is to send a series of two to three triggered messages.
 The focus of these messages should be to introduce, inspire, and incentivize a sale, or conversion.
 These pre-nurture, getting-to-know-you emails should include messages that reinforce your brand value and build consumer confidence.
 In other words, tell those new friends why they should shop with you, explain what your brand stands for, and describe what makes your business so unique.
-In your first imessage or in one of the messages within your series, consider sending some how-to content to educate your customer about your particular specialty.
+In your first message or in one of the messages within your series, consider sending some how-to content to educate your customer about your particular specialty.
 Consider introducing a loyalty program or a frequent-shopper program.
 Finally, in your early emails, set expectations about how often you will email and what content your customer can expect to receive in your emails.
 This will help prevent list dropout and unsubscribes later.

 From there, I encourage you to be creative based on the kinds of customers you have and what they respond to.
 Here are a few specific examples: